brandonwhitmire/personal-ansible/README.md

 ansible-inventory --graph

 # Specify hosts manually instead of using an inventory file
-# NOTE: when not providing a file to "-i" the trailing ',' is required for a hostname or IP address
+# NOTE: when not providing a file to "-i" the trailing ',' is required for the hostname or IP address
 ANSIBLE_INVENTORY_ENABLED="host_list" ansible-playbook --ask-pass --ask-become-pass --user <SSH_USER> --inventory <IP_ADDR>, <PLAYBOOK>

 # Debug output for variables